 • Audio: MP3, OGG, WMA, WAV, AAC, FLAC, and more.

-VLC Media Player playing a visualization with the equalizer window open on macOS, with an Icelandic landscape in the background.
+VLC Media Player playing a visualization with the equalizer window open on macOS, with Icelandic landscape in the background.

 Customize VLC Player

-One thing we really appreciate about VLC is how customizable it is:
+We really appreciate how customizable VLC is:

 Subtitles — simple and effective